We’re lifting the lid on a topic that’ll get your heart racing. Well, maybe not – but here’s how to keep Tupperware clean and odour free.

-No, tupperware don’t enjoy the same feel-good endorphins from vitamin D that we do, but they sure do enjoy the cleansing powers of a little sunshine.
+No, Tupperware doesn’t enjoy the same feel-good endorphins from vitamin D that we do, but they sure do enjoy the cleansing powers of a little sunshine.

 Simply place your containers outside on your balcony or in unobstructed sunshine for a day or so.
 In the absence of baking soda – and for a more natural approach – it can help deodorise the containers leaving them odour-free.